New Undergraduate Students Get Prepared

 Quercus is U of T’s online learning management platform.
 It helps organize your courses in one place and allows you to connect with your classmates and instructors online.

 In addition to the FMUA’s events, the Registrar’s Office will be a hosting a number of helpful information sessions.
-These will be scheduled for the mornings of August 28-30; no registration is required.
+These will be scheduled for the mornings of August 27-29; no registration is required.
 The goal of these sessions is to assist you with the transition to university and familiarize you with the expectations of the Faculty and the University at large.
+Attendance is strongly recommended as these sessions will provide you with all the basics and tools that you need to be successful in your first year!

 Make sure you familiarize yourself with these services in order to take advantage of the opportunities!